PhilipBright/Smart-Life/README.md

 # Smart-Life
-#An E-commerce platform that sell smart devices which will improve the human living style.
+E-commerce platform that sells smart devices which will improve the human living style.